deadkrolik/godbt/README.md

 ## Checking test results

-1. After loading and installing image you should run your real code, that works with database.
+1. After loading and installing image you should run your real app code, that works with database.

 2. Then you can check if you database state correct and the same as you predefined state, that can be described as another Image.